sanjay7178/cc-doc/content/en/docs/webinterface/views/node.md

 weight: 13
 ---

-{{< alert >}}TODO: Add Picture{{< /alert >}}
+{{< figure src="../../figures/nodeview.png" alt="Node View" width="100%" class="ccfigure mw-lg"
+    caption="Nodes View.
+This example shows the last twelve hours of all metrics of the specified node 'a0122'.
+The metric 'acc_mem_used' has an average below the configured 'alert' threshold, and is colored in red."
+>}}

 The node view is always called in respect to one specified cluster and one specified node (host).
 It displays the current state of *all* metrics for that node, rendered in form of [metric plots]({{< ref "plots#metric-plots" >}} "Metric Plots"), and *independent* of job meta data, i.e. without consideration for job start and end timestamps.

-*Please note:* The X-Axis of all plots rendered in this view are relative to the latest data point received from the collector daemon, and thus, the time displayed reaches *backward* as indicated by negative X-axis labels.
+{{< alert >}}*Please note:* The X-Axis of all plots rendered in this view are relative to the latest data point received from the collector daemon, and thus, the time displayed reaches *backward* as indicated by negative X-axis labels.{{< /alert >}}

 ### Selection Bar